-As new head coach Willie Taggart tries to sort out his quarterback problems with the Florida State Seminoles hit the reset button after firing Willie Taggart and hiring head coach Mike Norvell, the rich history of starting QBs for the ‘Noles seems like a distant memory.
-The next Chris Weinke might not be on FSU football’s roster, but it’s players like that who give hope that Florida State can and will find their next great quarterback.
+As the Florida State Seminoles hit the reset button after firing Willie Taggart and hiring head coach Mike Norvell, the rich history of starting quarterbacks for the ‘Noles seems like a distant memory.
+The next Chris Weinke might not be on FSU football’s roster right now, but it’s players like that who give hope that Florida State can and will find their next great quarterback.

-In the history of the Seminoles’ program, there have been extremely talented quarterbacks, including three Heisman Trophy winners, but what have been the best games played by a quarterback in Seminoles history?
+In the history of the Seminoles’ football team, there have been extremely talented quarterbacks, including three Heisman Trophy winners, but what have been the best games played by a quarterback in Seminoles history?
 Of the top 10, many of those spots are filled by Heisman winners.

-The most recent performance to nearly on this list was FSU’s likely next starting quarterback, James Blackman.
-In his only start of the 2018 college football season, Blackman threw for 421 yards against Louisville.
+The most recent performance to nearly on this list was FSU quarterback, James Blackman.
+In his only start of the 2018 NCAA college football season, Blackman threw for 421 yards against Louisville.
 He didn't threw for 400 yards during a game in 2019.

 Of the top-10 passing games in Tallahassee, Chris Weinke accounts for four of them during his 2000 Heisman Trophy season under head coach Bobby Bowden on the sideliine, and he is the only player to appear on this list of the top 10 performances of passing yards in a single game more than once.

 10. Chris Weinke, 2000